TestingLast updated October 7th 2020, 2:55:10pm

 A rapid molecular test (called N1-STOP-LAMP) that can detect COVID-19 from nasal swab samples in 20 minutes has been recently validated by scientists in Australia.
 It is not intended to replace traditional PCR testing since it’s not as sensitive, but it does have the ability to detect COVID-19 infections quickly, especially in cases with a high viral load.

 This nose jamming business seems uncomfortable — is there any better way?
 Potentially, yes!
-In principle, one could use saliva to do the same kind of test.
 In fact, a saliva-based testing is currently gaining traction: On August 15th, the FDA granted emergency use of a new saliva test for COVID-19 called SalivaDirect.
 Saliva tests allow people to collect their own sample at home or at a clinic by spitting in a cup that is then returned to a lab for analysis.
-Saliva testing requires less protective equipment from testers and eliminates the need for nasal swabs, which have been prone to shortages.
-Additionally, this new test, which was developed by researchers at Yale, doesn’t require nucleic acid extraction--a key step that has caused shortages in chemical reagents and delays in testing in the past.
 SalivaDirect has so far yielded results with a sensitivity as high as nasal swab tests, setting it apart from past saliva tests that have received FDA approval.
+Other types of nasal swabs that are less invasive have also gained traction.
+However, if you are experiencing symptoms, a deep nasal swab is the best and most accurate method to determine if you are infected.

 Will the PCR test detect infection if I do not have symptoms?
 Yes.
 If you are infected with SARS-CoV-2 this test will detect the presence of the virus even if you are not experiencing symptoms.